Renée Richards: Transition

 During college Richards began dressing as a woman, which at the time was considered to be a perversion, with transsexualism classified as a form of insanity.
 Richards named her female persona "Renée", which is French for "reborn".
 Her struggle with gender identity created sexual confusion, depression, and suicidal tendencies.
 She began seeing Dr. Charles Ihlenfeld, a disciple of Harry Benjamin who specialized in endocrinology, transsexualism, and sexual reassignment.
 Upon seeing Ihlenfeld she began getting hormone injections with the long-term hope for a life change.
 In the mid-1960s she traveled in Europe dressed as a woman, intending to go to North Africa to see Georges Burou, a famous gynecological surgeon at Clinique Parc in Casablanca, Morocco, regarding sex reassignment surgery; however, she ultimately decided against it and returned to New York.
 Richards married model Barbara Mole in June 1970, and together they had a son Nicholas in 1972.
 They were divorced in 1975.

 In the early 1970s, Richards resolved to undergo sex reassignment and was referred to surgeon Roberto C. Granato Sr. by Harry Benjamin, successfully transitioning in 1975.
+(Granato had practiced in Argentina in the 1950s but had moved his practice to New York in the 1960s.)
 After surgery, Richards went to Newport Beach, California, and started working as an ophthalmologist in practice with another doctor.